When you obtain a quote from a conveyancing solicitor, it will show a number of additional items called disbursements.

-This rather old-fashioned word describes all the fees and taxes which the Solicitor will have to pay out to other organisations as part of the house-buying process.
+This rather old-fashioned word describes all the fees and taxes the solicitor will have to pay out to other organisations as part of the house-buying process.

-Of course you will have to pay the money to the Solicitor at some point – you may be asked for a payment up-front to cover various search fees, while other fees and taxes only have to be paid over when the purchase is due to be completed.
+Of course, you will have to pay the money to the property lawyer at some point – you may be asked for a payment up front to cover various search fees, while other fees and taxes only have to be paid over when the purchase is due to be completed.

-When you get an instant conveyancing quote through us, we are transparent about the fees as well as likely disbursements for your purchase.
+When you get an instant conveyancing quote through Homeward Legal or talk to our team on 0800 038 6699, we are always transparent about the fees as well as likely disbursements for your purchase.

-They are usually paid through your Solicitor because this is more convenient – in many cases the organisation concerned will only accept payment through a Solicitor.
+Disbursements do not form part of the conveyancing solicitor’s own costs or charges.
+However, they are usually paid through your solicitor because this is more convenient – in many cases, the organisation concerned will only accept payment through a solicitor.

 Some of these fees can be determined when you ask for a quote, as they are either a fixed amount or are calculated by reference to the purchase price.

-When a Conveyancing Solicitor collects payment for these disbursements, he or she is not making any additional charge to the buyer for making the search or payment, unless this has been clearly mentioned in the quote.
-Nor does the Solicitor receive any commission or discount when making payments.
-You can call one of our property experts if you need some impartial advice about the process: 0800 038 6699.
+When a conveyancing solicitor collects payment for these disbursements, he or she is not making any additional charge to the buyer for making the search or payment, unless this has been clearly mentioned in the quote.

 A number of other disbursements may also be payable, depending upon the type and location of the property, and whether additional searches are requested.